 Today, trillions of dollars slosh around the world via an antiquated system of slow payments and added fees.

-The number of confirmed Bitcoin transactions per day has grown 8x from just over 50,000 in the summer of 2014 to more than 400,000 as of 2018.
+The number of confirmed Bitcoin transactions per day has grown from just over 50,000 in January 2014 to over 249,000 as of August 2022.
+Source: Blockchain.com

 2. Clearance and Settlements Systems

 - Distributed ledger technology could allow transactions to be settled directly and keep track of transactions better than existing protocols like SWIFT.

 - Ripple and R3, among others, are working with traditional banks to bring greater efficiency to the sector.

 The fact that an average bank transfer — as described above — takes 3 days to settle has a lot to do with the way our financial infrastructure was built.

 It’s not just a pain for the consumer.
 Moving money around the world is a logistical nightmare for the banks themselves.
 Today, a simple bank transfer — from one account to another — has to bypass a complicated system of intermediaries, from correspondent banks to custodial services, before it ever reaches any kind of destination.
 The two bank balances have to be reconciled across a global financial system composed of a wide network of traders, funds, asset managers, and more.

 If you want to send money from a UniCredit Banca account in Italy to a Wells Fargo bank account in the US, the money transfer will be executed through the Society for Worldwide Interbank Financial Communication (SWIFT), which sends 44.8M messages a day for more than 11,000 financial institutions.